MinecraftU/mcu-curriculum/sequence_3/section_3.md

 # Section 3: Khan Academy ProcessingJS

-Now we're going to learnw some basic programming concepts using ProcessingJS and Khan Academy.
+Now we're going to learn some basic programming concepts using ProcessingJS and Khan Academy.
 If you haven't heard of Khan Academy, it is a website that has instructional videos for math, history, and many other subjects.
 Last year, they introduced a programming platform that's based around shapes, colors, and animation.

 1. Open up khanacademy.org and click on the "Learn" tab at the top left.
 Then hover over the "Computing" tab and click on "Computer Programming".
 On the next page, click "Create Program" over on the left side of the screen.
 1. This is the IDE (or Integrated Development Environment) for Khan Academy's programming tutorials.
 Code that is typed into the left box will be executed real-time in the right box; any changes you make will immediately be reflected on the right side.